 The Eco Group oversees the management of the Oak Lane Cemetery, St Mary's burial ground for about 30 years in the 19th century, now jointly run by the Church and the Council.
 The Friends of Oak Lane Cemetery gave nearly 20 years of sterling work to maintenance and restoration.
 Currently the Council attend to tree care and boundary walls, while pruning and path-clearing are carried out by Richmard TCV (Trust for Conservation Volunteers) working parties.
 The remaining FOLC funds for maintenance tasks have been supplemented by specific fund-raising events.
 The Cemetery is now a haven for wildlife and a natural area of peace and quiet in the middle of urban Twickenham, well used by local residents.

 Our role is to promote links with other denominations and faiths and to nurture greater understanding and respect between ourselves and those communities in this country and overseas.
-The group generally meets three times a year and recently has been responsible for helping to organise the Good Friday Walk of Christian Witness, St. Mary's involvement in Christian Aid Week and liaising with speakers from charities supported by the Church.
+The group is responsible for helping to organise the Good Friday Walk of Christian Witness, St. Mary's involvement in Christian Aid Week, a service of Jymns and Pimms, to which members of other congregations are invited, and for liaising with speakers from charities supported by the Church.

 Several of our members belong to Hounslow Friends of Faith, where the different faiths to be found in that borough are represented, and one of our number, Barbara Witzenfeld, (tel.
 020 8892 1731), organises a monthly interfaith knitting group, who meet on a Saturday morning.